raul23/chatbots/README.rst

          <img src="./images/javascript_calc.png" width="250" height="371">
        </a>
      </div>

+  If you ask to evaluate an invalid expression (e.g. 12+a12), it will respond: "Try asking something else!"
 - You can ask the time for certain cities (Madrid, Hong Kong, New York): ``time city_name``

   .. raw:: html